 2.1 Content of the RACH report

-As we know, RACH report in LTE provides very preliminary information about a successful RACH procedure.
+RACH report in LTE is signaled by the UE to the serving eNB every time a RACH procedure succeeds, and it provides very preliminary information about the RACH procedure.
 The content is shown in the following.